 If you tend to have a negative outlook, don't expect to become an optimist overnight.
 But with practice, eventually your self-talk will contain less self-criticism and more self-acceptance.
 You may also become less critical of the world around you.

 Jean Jordan is a Kinesiologist and Naturopath in Christchurch, New Zealand, but works online in NZ, Australia and the UK.
-She works with clients who have chronic pain and anxiety.
+She works with clients who have chronic pain, anxiety and movement problems.

 Visit PASC website to read more.